RedBearAK/toshy/README.md

 }
 ```

-And the last line in every section of a JSON formatted file can't have a commma at the end, or there will be an error.
+And the last line in every section of a JSON formatted file can't have a comma at the end, or there will be an error.

 You may be prompted to restart the app after saving this particular set of lines, and it will change how the VSCode window looks, with a combined menu/titlebar.
 The `Option/Alt` key will no longer focus the menu bar.